OSHA and COVID-19

 Is COVID -19 a recordable illness for purposes of OSHA Logs?

-- The case involves one or more of the general recording criteria set forth in 29 CFR 1904.7(e.g. medical treatment beyond first-aid, days away from work).
+- Involves one or more of the general recording criteria in 29 CFR 1904.7, such as medical treatment beyond first aid or days away from work.

 Follow existing OSHA standards

 Existing OSHA standards may apply to protecting workers from exposure to and infection with SARS-CoV-2.